mystere1337/libjson/README.md

+:warning: The project is still in development and may contain memory leaks or critical bugs.

 # libjson

 A simple JSON parser and configuration manager.
+Minimal.

 ## Features